 Since Anthurium does not rush for its growth, leaves may take 2-3 months to grow.

 The leaves of these plants need some free and open space.
 Therefore, it might need extra support if you are using hanging pots.

 Flowering and Fruiting

-Anthurium magnificum blooms large- heart-shaped, and in the color red, white or green flowers year-round, lasting for 2-3 months.
+Anthurium magnificum blooms large- heart-shaped and in red, white, or green flowers year-round, lasting 2-3 months.

 The flower of Anthurium is bisexual, but the maturity period of Female and male flowers differ.
 Hence, self-pollination does not happen in plants.

 You should give external help and pollinate them to bear fruit.
 They grow into berries after pollination.